 In 2011, ARIPPA awarded $10,000 via the AML/AMD Reclamation Award Program, funding several projects throughout the state including:

-- Blackleggs Creek Watershed Association: $2,500 for the construction of a concrete pad for a lime dosing silo in the Bear Run Treatment Complex
+- Blackleggs Creek Watershed Association: $2,500 to construct a concrete pad for a lime dosing silo in the Bear Run Treatment complex.

-- Huber Breaker Preservation Society (HBPS): $1,000 for the Huber Memorial Park pedestrian access gate project to place a gate in a wrought iron fence surrounding the property
+- Huber Breaker Preservation Society: $1,000 to place a pedestrian access gate in a wrought iron fence surrounding the property around the Huber Memorial Park.

-- Eastern Middle Anthracite Region Recovery, Inc.: $1,000 for the Audenreid Micro-Hydro AMD Treatment System raw water intake project to provide reliable flow to the system
+- Eastern Middle Anthracite Region Recovery, Inc.: $1,000 for enhancement of the Audenreid AMD Treatment System to provide reliable flow to the micro-hydro turbines.

 In 2010, ARIPPA celebrated its 20th Anniversary by awarding $20,000 via the AML/AMD Reclamation Award Program, funding several projects throughout the state including: